-Unnatural Causes crisscrosses the nation to show that health is determined by far more than health care, bad habits, or unlucky genes.
-Unnatural Causes circles in on a slow killer in plain view: the class and racial inequities in the rest of our lives - in the jobs we do, the wealth we enjoy, the neighborhoods we live in - can get under our skin as surely as germs and viruses and kill more Americans in a day than do global pandemics in a year.
-It turns out that class, exposure to racism, and zip code are even stronger predictors of health and life expectancy than smoking.
+The prize-winning, four-hour series crisscrosses the nation to show that health is determined by far more than health care, bad habits, or unlucky genes.
+UNNATURAL CAUSES circles in on a slow killer in plain view: the class and racial inequities in the rest of our lives - in the jobs we do, the wealth we enjoy, the neighborhoods we live in - can get under our skin as surely as germs and viruses and kill more Americans in a day than do global pandemics in a year.
+It turns out that socio-economic status, race and zip code are even stronger predictors of health and life expectancy than smoking.

-Unnatural Causes raises unsettling questions with far-reaching political and social implications:
+UNNATURAL CAUSES raises unsettling questions with far-reaching political and social implications:

-- Why does the most powerful nation in the world now rank 29th in life expectancy and 31st in infant mortality (worse than Slovenia) despite spending twice per person on health care than the average rich nation? - Why do CEOs tend not to get heart attacks, but their subordinates do? - Why do recent Latino immigrants, though typically poorer, enjoy better health than the average American, yet suffer a rapid decline the longer they are here?
+- Why does the most powerful nation in the world now rank 29th in life expectancy and 31st in infant mortality (worse than Slovenia) despite spending twice per person on health care than the average rich nation? - Why do CEOs tend not to get heart attacks, but their subordinates do? - Why do recent Latino immigrants, though typically poorer, enjoy better health than the average American, yet suffer a rapid decline the longer they are here? - Why are some African American and Native American populations less likely to reach age 65 than people from Bangladesh?